IRS Forms

 If you receive a CP‑series notice about a missing Form 5227 and you believe you were not required to file or you already filed, follow the notice instructions and respond by the stated date.
 Do not ignore notices, respond with facts and attachments.

-Penalties, how they are calculated in 2024 instructions
+Penalties, how they are calculated under the 2025 instructions

 For split‑interest trusts, the failure‑to‑file penalty is a daily amount with a cap.
 The current instructions show a base daily amount and a higher daily amount with a higher cap when the trust’s gross income exceeds a threshold, both are inflation‑adjusted, and the IRS can also penalize a trustee after a written demand.
 These figures update, so always check the latest instructions before you advise a client or approve a return.